neurite/debian-setup/docs/0300-nvidia.md

 The packages `gcc-5` and `g++-5` are only available in unstable.
 Even without specifing the port, they will fall through to unstable.
 The reason for `-t testing` is because dependencies such as `binutils` are in both testing and unstable.
 We want to "pin" them down to testing.

 Now `/usr/lib/nvidia-cuda-toolkit/bin/gcc --version` should show gcc-5.
-Whereas `gcc`, a different name from `gcc-5`, still runs gcc 6.
+Whereas `gcc` via `/usr/bin/gcc`, a different name from `gcc-5`, still runs gcc 6.

 #### 6. Verify CUDA Installation